1stdibs/javascript/README.md

         name: 'Bob Parr'
     });
     ```
-- Use capitals for abbreviations in the name
+- Use a single capital for abbreviations in the name

     ```javascript
     // bad
+    var isIE = !!window.attachEvent;
+    var useUSD = true;

+    // good
     var isIe = !!window.attachEvent;
     var useUsd = true;

-    // good
-    var isIE = !!window.attachEvent;
-    var useUSD = true;
     ```

 - Use PascalCase when naming constructors or classes